joao-dias-25/Airbnb-Dynamics-Berlin/README.md

 * The hot spots where Airbnb should have more impact on the neighbourhood is provide by the ploting files
 * through the analysis of the descriptive information of the cluster it could identify 3 main groups of neighbourhoods
 * The following neighborhoods
-* The model was craft with just small amount of features but in the NLP we could had more features about the description of the house, and which kind of offers are shapping the market.
+* The model was craft with just small amount of features but with NLP we could had more features about the description of the house, and which kind of offers are shapping the market.